 - While a BACKUP subcommand is in progress, no other subcommands must be invoked.
-Any subcommands invoked while a backup is in progress will skip and ignore the backups. - For full backup, the target default format is a tar file, whereas for incremental backup, only plain format must be specified. - MD5 checksums of the full backup and any user-defined tablespaces are saved as well for tar backups. - Before performing the backup, BART checks to ensure if there is enough disk space to completely store the backup in the BART backup catalog. - In the postgresql.conf file, ensure the wal_keep_segments configuration parameter is set to a sufficiently large value.
+Any subcommands invoked while a backup is in progress will skip and ignore the backups. - For full backup, the target default format is a tar file, whereas for incremental backup, only plain format must be specified. - The backup is saved in the <backup_path>/<server_name>/<backup_id> directory, where <backup_path> is the value assigned to the <backup_path> parameter in the BART configuration file, <server_name> is the lowercase name of the database server as listed in the configuration file, and <backup_id> is a backup identifier assigned by BART to the particular backup. - MD5 checksums of the full backup and any user-defined tablespaces are saved as well for tar backups. - Before performing the backup, BART checks to ensure if there is enough disk space to completely store the backup in the BART backup catalog. - In the postgresql.conf file, ensure the wal_keep_segments configuration parameter is set to a sufficiently large value.
 A low setting of the wal_keep_segments configuration parameter may result in the deletion of some WAL files before the BART BACKUP subcommand saves them to the archive_path.
 For information about the wal_keep_segments parameter, see the PostgreSQL Core Documentation. - If in the BART configuration file, parameter setting xlog_method=stream applies to a given database server, streaming of the transaction log in parallel with creation of the backup is performed for that database server, otherwise the transaction log files are collected upon completion of the backup.
-See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for details about database server setting.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for details about database server setting.